 This course begins the development of a body of work leading to the Advanced Placement Examination.
 Students will refine and master technical skills as well as experiment with alternative approaches and materials as they compose photographs.
 Additionally, students will develop a photographic portfolio that demonstrates quality, shows breadth of formal, technical, and expressive experiences and concentrates on a specific theme or problem.
 Through collaboration with peers and instructors students will develop a personal aesthetic viewpoint that will be demonstrated through the AP Portfolio.
+It is recommended that students in this course take the AP Exam when it is offered in May.

-Photography III: Personal Directions in Photography - Honors Grade 12
+Photography III: Personal Directions in Photography - Honors